floledermann/another-dimension/README.md

 <script>
 let dim = Dimension("1in");
-console.log(dim.toDimension("mm"); // -> 25.4mm
+console.log(dim.toString("mm")); // -> 25.4mm
 </script>
 ```

-*Note: `another-dimension` works out of the box in modern browsers.
+*Note: `another-dimension` works out of the box like this for prototyping in modern browsers.
 For compatibility with older browsers, include the library in your usual preprocessing workflow.*

 *********************************************************************